- 1024px Kweek rizomen Elytrigia repens

 Onion couch looks like false-oat grass with large loose panicles producing relatively large seeds with awns.
 However, the stem bases are swollen to form several round, onion-like corms, up to 1 cm in diameter, hence the common name.

 Dense infestations of couch may produce several hundred heads/m2 reducing cereal yields by 25% or more.
 High populations of plants can slow harvesting and the rhizomes interfere with cultivations and the harvesting of root crops by getting wrapped around equipment.
-Couch acts as alternative host to the cereal take-all fungus which can have implications for the value of break crops in cereal rotations and take-all decline.
+Couch acts as an alternative host to the cereal take-all fungus which can have implications for the value of break crops in cereal rotations and take-all decline.

 Why was couch a major problem in the UK?